sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 they have no children) could be super confusing.
 Node overrides bool() so empty elements do not come out the same as None.

+Neighbor/axis extensions

+Besides the DOM "previousSibling" and "nextSibling" properties already on PlainNode, Node defines "previous" and "next" to get the adjacent node in document order, whether or not it's a sibling.
+For example, from the very last descendant of a node N, "next" gets N's following sibling, or if there is no such sibling, N's parent's next sibling, and so on.

+Node also add properties to get the first item along the XPath axes via their XPath names (though without hyphens because you can't have hyphens in Python identifiers).
+So you also have:
+    "precedingSibling" = "previousSibling"
+    "followingSibling" = "nextSibling"
+    "preceding" = "previous"
+    "following" = "next"
+    "parent" = "parentNode"

+The XPath "self" axis is not included, because "self" is not only a Python reserved word, but not typically needed (you already have a named for that node if you're calling these methods on it in the first place).
+Nor are attributes provided in this fashion, since they'd need a parameter, which is inconvenient for Python properties, and there's already a ton of way to get at them.

+Node also provides methods (not properties) to return the entirety of an XPath axis as a NodeList, names as plurals:
+    "precedingSiblings" or "previousSiblings"
+    "followingSiblings" or "nextSiblings"
+    "precedingNodes" or "previousNodes" (not yet)
+    "followingNodes" or "nextNodes" (not yet)
+    "ancestors"
+    "children" (this is NodeList(n.childNodes), not merely n.childNodes) "descendants"

+And finally, there are generators.
+They also have some options:
+    * excludeNodeNames takes a string or list of nodeNames to be skipped;
+the entries can be localnames, qnames, reserved names like #text, or "*" for elements-only (these are the same values that work in __getitem__ and [].
+    * includeSelf can be set to True to add the subject node
+    * separateAttributes can be set to also get Attr items immediately after each yielded Element node (so far, just on eachNode and eachSaxEvent)

+    eachAncestor()
+    eachChild()
+    eachNode()
+    eachSaxEvent()

+I'll likely add the rest of the axis generators, but haven't yet.

     __eq__() and the rest of the comparisons are provided, and use document order as the criterion.
 Since a node can only appear in one place in document order, eq and ne also amount to identity comparison.